-- [15] I find the Appellant was suspended and then dismissed because she failed to comply with the employer's COVID-19 requirements "policy" that were established in response to the PHO.
+- [15] I find the Appellant was suspended and then dismissed because she failed to comply with the employer's emails, which set out its COVID-19 "policy".
 I agree the Appellant was not on a voluntary leave of absence, and she did not voluntarily leave (quit).
-This is because she did not have the choice to stay or to leave." - [16] The documents on file show that the employer suspended and then dismissed the Appellant because she refused to be vaccinated against COVID-19 by the deadlines set out by the employer. - [17] At the hearing, the Appellant confirmed she was aware of the PHO and that she had discussions with her manager about the employer deadlines (policy) requiring her to disclose she was fully vaccinated against COVID-19.
-In her appeal documents she clearly states that she chose not to apply for any of the full-time lines (jobs) that were available at Y Authority because she was informed that she may be placed on leave by October 26, 2021, for not being vaccinated against COVID-19.5
+This is because she did not have the choice to stay or to leave." - [16] The documents on file show that the employer suspended and then dismissed the Appellant because she refused to be vaccinated against COVID-19 by the deadlines set out in the employer's emails (policy).
+The employer's policy and the PHO applied to all persons employed by a regional health board, the Provincial Health Services Authority, British Columbia emergency health services, the Providence Health Care Society, or a provincial mental health facility. - [17] Accordingly, I find the Appellant was suspended and then dismissed from her job because she refused to be vaccinated against COVID-19, as required by the employer's policy, in response to the PHO.

-3 See sections 30 and 31 of the Act.
+&lt;sup>3 See sections 30 and 31 of the Act.

-4 See Canada (Attorney General) v Peace, 2004 FCA 56.
+&lt;sup>4 See Canada (Attorney General) v Peace, 2004 FCA 56.